What can tracking your employees’ training do for your human resources strategy?

 Onboarding and compliance training

-Picture an automated onboarding process that takes new employees through the training programs that you want them to experience.
+Picture an automated onboarding process that takes new employees through the employee training programs that you want them to experience.
 Videos of company meetings?
 Check.
 Reading white papers and attending webinars?
 Check, check.
 The agenda is customized by each employer, with employees logging in, following the outline, and receiving credit when each step has been accomplished.
 This is what you get when you use human resources software or a learning management system to track your training.

-Training that focuses on compliance issues can reduce your risk and liability on topics such as discrimination and harassment, technology security, and HIPAA – the Health Insurance Portability and Accountability Act, which protects the privacy of health information.
+Employee training that focuses on compliance issues can reduce your risk and liability on topics such as discrimination and harassment, technology security, and HIPAA – the Health Insurance Portability and Accountability Act, which protects the privacy of health information.
 Having training records on these subjects ensures that everyone receives and understands the importance of each in the workplace.
 And if your business should face litigation, you’ll be able to access an employee’s training records quickly and easily.

-By using an HR software system, your human resources manager can spend more time working on training and development content and strategy, knowing the administration details are being recorded accurately.
+By using an HR software system, your human resources manager can spend more time working on employee training and development content and strategy, knowing the administration details are being recorded accurately.

-Businesses and industry organizations rely on training as a way to move employees along their career path, often requiring completion of specific training modules for advancement.
+Businesses and industry organizations rely on employee training as a way to move employees along their career path, often requiring completion of specific training modules for advancement.
 Some industries require continuing education or additional training beyond higher education to advance in the workforce.

-Having an automated training management system in place and a way to easily track it allows employees and their managers to see where and when progress is made or where there are deficiencies.
+Having an automated employee training management system in place and a way to easily track it allows employees and their managers to see where and when progress is made or where there are deficiencies.
 Managers can outline the progression path for each position within the company, giving employees a clear understanding of what is required.

 Keeping track of learning and development also can benefit HR managers who are assessing the company’s workforce needs: Can you train someone to fill a void; or do you need to hire differently to round out the staff?